oksuman/OpenFHE-tutorial/README.md

 cd OpenFHE-tutorial
 ```

-Note:If you have already clone the repository without `--recursive`, run:
+Note: If you have already clone the repository without `--recursive`, run:
 ```bash
 git submodule init
 git submodule update